Prima Donnas: Cast and characters

+Casting

+On September 25, 2020, Sofia Pablo left the series due to community quarantine guidelines.
+She returned for the second season.
+Aiko Melendez left the series in October 2021, to pursue her political career in Quezon City.

 Production

-Principal photography was halted in March 17, 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
-On September 25, 2020, Sofia Pablo left the show due to community quarantine guidelines.
+Principal photography was halted on March 17, 2020, due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 Filming was continued on September 28, 2020.
 The series resumed its programming on November 9, 2020.

 Principal photography for the second season commenced on September 27, 2021.
-Aiko Melendez left the series in October 2021, to pursue her political career in Quezon City.